Michael Hagee: Biography

-Early life and education

 Hagee was born in Hampton, Virginia, on December 1, 1944 and raised in Fredericksburg, Texas.
+His father, Robert L. Hagee, served as a United States Navy pilot in World War II and, in the summer of 2009, was awarded a plaque at the Admiral Nimitz State Historic Site, now known as the National Museum of the Pacific War (formerly Nimitz Museum) in Fredericksburg, Texas.
+He and his wife Silke, daughter of the German Air Force brigadier general Werner Boie, have two children.

 He graduated with distinction from the United States Naval Academy in 1968 with a Bachelor of Science degree in Engineering and was a classmate of Oliver North, Charles Bolden, Jim Webb, and Michael Mullen.
 He also holds a Master of Science degree in electrical engineering from the Naval Postgraduate School and a Master of Arts degree in National Security and Strategic Studies from the Naval War College.
 He is a graduate of the Command and Staff College and the United States Naval War College.
 In 2004, he was honored with the Naval War College Distinguished Graduate Leadership Award.

-Personal life

-His father, Robert L. Hagee, served as a United States Navy pilot in World War II and, in the summer of 2009, was awarded a plaque at the Admiral Nimitz State Historic Site, now known as the National Museum of the Pacific War (formerly Nimitz Museum) in Fredericksburg, Texas.
-He and his wife Silke, daughter of the German Air Force brigadier general Werner Boie, have two children.
+Hagee was the commander of the Marine Corps at the time of the Haditha massacre, in which more than 20 Iraqi civilians were killed by US Marines.
+In a later oral history interview with a military historian, Hagee expressed pride in covering up photos from the massacre, stating that "the press never got them", thus distinguishing the event from Abu Ghraib.

-Hagee is the President and CEO of the Admiral Nimitz Foundation.
+Hagee is the president and CEO of the Admiral Nimitz Foundation.
 He has previously sat on the Board of Advisors for Cobam and Silicon Graphics.